Family Services Program

 Mental Health/Custody Assessments

-Mental health/custody assessments are conducted by a licensed mental health professional to provide evidence to the Court and to offer parenting plan recommendations to the parents and the Judge.
+Mental health and custody evaluations are conducted by licensed professionals to provide evidence to the Court and to offer parenting plan recommendations to the parents and the Judge.
 The health professional meets with each parent and child(ren) individually and jointly, and, following professional guidelines, timely submits a report to the Court.
 The parties are responsible for payment of all fees associated with such assessment, as ordered by the Court.
-If parties are income eligible, Grant funds may be available to assist depending upon availability.
+If parties are income eligible, grant funds may be available to assist depending upon availability.
 A completed Motion for Waiver of Family Services Fees + Supporting Affidavit is required and must be submitted to the Family Services Coordinator for consideration.

 Parent Coordination

 Parent coordinators are experienced, licensed mental health professionals trained to work with high conflict divorcing/estranged parents as a neutral third party.
 The purpose of parent coordination is to minimize children's exposure to parents' conflict by assisting parents in developing and implementing agreements that meet the children’s' needs for health development and reasonable access to each parent.
-The Court orders parent coordination in high conflict divorce/custody cases, and the parties are responsible for payment of the fees of parent coordinators.
+The Court orders parent coordination in high conflict divorce/custody cases, and the parties are responsible for payment of the fees of parent coordinators as outlined in the Court Order.

 Mediation Services

 Washington County has a list of mediators approved to conduct mediation involving child access disputes.
-Mediators will conduct up to two 2-hour Court-ordered sessions..
+Mediators will conduct up to two 2-hour Court-ordered sessions.
 The cost is $200 per hour, to be paid in equal shares by the parties.
 The cost may be off-set through the Family Law Fund for income eligible parties depending upon grant funding availability.
+A completed Motion for Waiver of Family Services Fees + Supporting Affidavit is required and must be submitted to the Family Services Coordinator for consideration.

 Supervised Visitation